kallepersson/Sublime-Finder/README.md

 #Open Finder Plugin
-Sublime Text 2 plugin for opening finder in the current directory When installed, provides the "Finder: Open here" command, which opens finder in the current file's folder in Finder, much like [The Sublime Terminal plugin](http://wbond.net/sublime_packages/terminal)
+Sublime Text 2 and 3 plugin for opening finder in the current directory When installed, provides the "Finder: Open here" command, which opens finder in the current file's folder in Finder, much like [The Sublime Terminal plugin](http://wbond.net/sublime_packages/terminal)

 ##Installation